Skip to Content

 If you have been injured on the job, you are entitled to three main benefits from workers’ compensation:

-- Free medical care for as long as you need it for your work-related injury or illness
+• Free medical care for as long as you need it for your work-related injury or illness

-- A weekly disability benefit for as long as you are unable to work or can work only part-time
+• A weekly disability benefit for as long as you are unable to work or can work only part-time

-- A lump-sum settlement for any percentage of permanent impairment that results from your injury or illness
+• A lump-sum settlement for any percentage of permanent impairment that results from your injury or illness

 Unfortunately, the claims process can be rather complicated.
 If you have suffered an injury that will result in either work absence or a permanent impairment, it is important to get an attorney’s advice.
 The workers’ compensation insurance carrier has a financial incentive to deny your claim or send you back to work before you are ready.
 Without skilled legal representation on your side, you put yourself at a disadvantage and you may be unable to collect the valuable benefits you need and deserve.*

 Your employer will likely have legal representation to protect their interests, which is why you should have an advocate helping to protect yours.
 A claim may be denied at any time during the course of this process and you may need to file multiple petitions and make numerous appearances at various hearings.
-Our attorneys can help minimize delays and help your claim make its way through the system as smoothly as possible.*
+Our workers' compensation attorneys in Charlotte can help minimize delays and help your claim make its way through the system as smoothly as possible.*

 The following workers’ compensation FAQ is designed to provide you with some general information regarding the system.
 Of course, each client’s case is different and the following should not take the place of qualified legal advice.